 - The investor relations officer is critical in assessing exposure to an activist attack and in a proxy solicitation.
 The regard in which the investor relations officer is held by the institutional shareholders has been determinative in a number of proxy solicitations.
-Candid investor relations assessment of shareholder sentiment should be appropriately communicated to senior management, with periodic briefings provided to the board - Review capital return policy (dividends and buybacks), broader capital allocation framework, analyst and investor presentations and other financial public relations matters (including disclosed metrics and guidance) - Monitor peer group, sell-side analysts, proxy advisors like ISS, activist institutions like CalSTRs and TIAA-CREF, Internet commentary and media reports for opinions or facts that will attract the attention of attackers - Be consistent with the company's basic strategic message - Objectively assess input from shareholders-is the company receiving candid and direct feedback - Proactively address reasons for any shortfall versus peer company benchmarks; anticipate key questions and challenges from analysts and activists, and be prepared with answers; build credibility with shareholders and analysts before activists surface and attempt to "educate" the sell-side - Monitor changes in hedge fund and institutional shareholder holdings on a regular basis; understand the shareholder base, including, to the extent practical, relationships among holders, paying close attention to activist funds that commonly act together or with an institutional investor - Maintain regular, close contact with major institutional investors; CEO, CFO and independent director participation is very important; regularly engage with portfolio managers as well as proxy-voting departments - Monitor ISS, GL, CII, TIAA-CREF corporate governance policies; activists try to "piggy-back" on process issues to bolster the argument for management or business changes - Monitor third-party governance ratings and reports for inaccuracies and/or flawed characterization - Major institutional investors, including BlackRock, Fidelity, State Street and Vanguard have established significant proxy departments that make decisions independent of ISS and GL and warrant careful attention.
-It is important for a company to know the voting policies and guidelines of its major investors, who the key decision-makers and point-persons are and how best to reach them.
-It is possible to mount a strong defense against an activist attack that is supported by ISS and GL and gain the support of the major institutional shareholders
+Candid assessment of shareholder sentiment should be appropriately communicated to senior management, with periodic briefings provided to the board. - Review capital return policy (dividends and buybacks), broader capital allocation framework, analyst and investor presentations and other financial public relations matters (including disclosed metrics and guidance). - Monitor peer group, sell-side analysts, proxy advisors, activist institutions, and internet commentary and media reports for opinions or facts that will attract the attention of activists. - Be consistent with the company's basic strategic message. - Objectively assess input from shareholders and whether the company is receiving candid feedback. - Proactively address reasons for any shortfall versus peer benchmarks; anticipate key questions and challenges from analysts and activists, and be prepared with answers.
+Monitor peer activity and the changes peers are making to their business. - Build credibility with shareholders and analysts before activists surface. - Monitor changes in hedge fund and institutional shareholder holdings on a regular basis; understand the shareholder base, including, to the extent practical, relationships among holders, paying close attention to activist funds that commonly act together or with an institutional investor. - Maintain regular contact with major institutional investors and understand their policies; CEO, CFO and independent director participation is very important; regularly engage with both portfolio managers and proxy voting/governance departments. - Monitor third-party governance ratings and reports for inaccuracies and flawed characterization. - Major institutional investors, including BlackRock, Fidelity, State Street and Vanguard have established significant proxy departments that make decisions independent of ISS and warrant careful attention.
+It is important for a company to know the voting policies and guidelines of its major investors, who the key decision-makers and point-persons are

-- Maintain up-to-date plans for contacts with media, regulatory agencies and political bodies and refresh relationships - Monitor conference call participants, one-on-one requests and transcript downloads - Continue regular temperature taking calls pre- and post- earnings and conferences and exercise caution and oversight with respect to large format or "group" investor meetings
+- and how best to reach them.
+It is possible to mount a strong defense against an activist attack supported by ISS and gain the support of the major institutional shareholders. - Maintain up-to-date plans for contacts with media, regulatory agencies, political bodies and industry leaders and refresh relationships. - Monitor conference call participants, one-on-one requests and transcript downloads. - Continue temperature taking calls pre- and post-earnings releases and investor conferences.